ivoryRabbit/RecSys/README.md

 - MovieLens data 1M/10M/20M/25M

 ### Goal
-- Study performance of the models under the strictly strong generalization
+- Study the performance of models under the strictly strong generalization
   - Split all users disjointly into **train/valid/test set**
-  - For each user in **valid/test set**, split user feedbacks according to the timestamp into **query/relevant set**
+  - For each user in **valid/test set**, split user feedbacks chronologically into **query/relevant set**
-- Build top-N recommendation systems and evaluate them with various metrics in Colab
+- Build top-N recommendation systems and evaluate them with various metrics using Google Colab

 ### Module List
   - pandas